Overview of information privacy in Australia

 - a conviction that has been quashed by a court.

-The scheme covers all offences that meet the criteria for a A criminal conviction which is removed from a person’s criminal record if they do not reoffend during a certain period. above, including foreign convictions.
+The scheme covers all offences that meet the criteria for a spent conviction above, including foreign convictions.
 However, the protections under the scheme are limited by whether the conviction was for a Commonwealth offence (including an Australian external territory or Jervis Bay Territory), a state offence (including the ACT and Northern Territory) or a foreign offence, and where the recipient of the information is located.

 Protections under the scheme